 The different approaches to consolidation required for IFRS and Solvency II result in material presentation differences in the Group balance sheet.
-As at 31 December 2018 the consolidation methodology changes that increase the value of Participations by £19.5 billion include the following:
+As at 31 December 2019, the consolidation methodology changes that increase the value of Participations by £22,333 million include the following:

 - Deconsolidation from the Solvency II balance sheet of insurance, insurance holding and ancillary services undertakings where the Group holding is between 20%-50%, non-financial undertakings and other financial sectors undertakings that are fully consolidated in the Group IFRS balance sheet.
 In the Solvency II balance sheet, these entities are accounted for under the adjusted equity method and proportional share of own funds according to sectoral rules, gross of intra-group transactions.
-This has the impact of increasing participations by £15.9 billion as follows: - Loans and mortgages £1.6 billion; - Financial liabilities other than debts owed to credit institutions £8.5 billion; - Payables £4.6 billion; and - Other assets and liabilities £1.2 billion. - Proportional consolidation of the jointly managed insurance entities which are equity accounted under IFRS but are required to be consolidated for Aviva's ownership share under Solvency II.
-This decreases the participation line by £0.2 billion. - Deconsolidation of investment funds that are fully consolidated under IFRS but accounted for under the adjusted equity method in Solvency II increases participations and decreases 'Other investments' by £3.8 billion.
+This has the impact of increasing participations by £22,858 million as follows: - Property and financial assets (equities, bonds, other investments and assets held for index-linked and unit-linked contracts) £13,794 million; - Loans and mortgages £2,158 million; - Other assets and liabilities £(879) million; - Technical provisions, net of reinsurance assets £(4,898) million; - Financial liabilities other than debts owed to credit institutions £8,226 million; and - Payables £4,457 billion. - Proportional consolidation of the jointly managed insurance entities which are equity accounted under IFRS but are required to be consolidated for Aviva's ownership share under Solvency II.
+This decreases the participation line by £525 million.